Languages of Singapore: Standard Mandarin

-Standard Mandarin is generally spoken as the lingua franca among the Chinese community in Singapore.
-Simply known as Chinese, it is the designated mother tongue or 'ethnic language' of Chinese Singaporeans, at the expense of the other Chinese varieties.
+Standard Mandarin, often simply known as Chinese, is the designated mother tongue or 'ethnic language' of Chinese Singaporeans, at the expense of the other Chinese varieties that form the ancestral vernaculars of groups that comprise the Chinese Singaporean community.

 In 1979, the government heavily promoted Mandarin through its "Speak Mandarin" campaign.
-The Prime Minister Lee Kuan Yew stated that Mandarin was chosen to unify the Chinese community with a single language.
-With the rising prominence of Mandarin in Singapore at that time, politicians such as Lee theorized that it might overtake English, despite strong evidence to the contrary.
+The Prime Minister Lee Kuan Yew stated that Mandarin was chosen to unify the Chinese community with a single language, and to avoid intra-Chinese segregationism, disunity and disharmony within the Chinese Singaporean community.
+With the rising prominence of Mandarin in Singapore at that time, politicians such as Lee theorised that it might overtake English, despite strong evidence to the contrary.
 From the 1990s, with the perceived increase in commerce and trade possibilities with Mainland China, the Singaporean government promoted Mandarin as a language with high economic advantage and value.
 Today, Mandarin is generally seen as a way to maintain a link to Chinese culture.
-However, due to the fact that English is the main medium of language instruction in Singaporean schools, colleges and universities; as well as the limited and lower standards of local Mandarin Chinese education in Singapore and the dominant usage of English in most official settings, the standards of Mandarin Chinese among many young Singaporean Chinese has been dropping as more and more young Singaporean Chinese are speaking and using English more frequently than Mandarin Chinese.